DanijelMi/BF_BC2-HotkeySet/README.md

 Issues:
-* Graphical display does not render on top of the game unless the game is set to windowed mode.\n Solution 1: Set the game to windowed mode by editing the settings.ini usually located in My Documents.\n Solution 2: Edit the X,Y coordinate variables in the script to move the widget to a second monitor if you have one.
+* Graphical display does not render on top of the game unless the game is set to windowed mode.

+Solution 1: Set the game to windowed mode by editing the settings.ini usually located in My Documents.

+Solution 2: Edit the X,Y coordinate variables in the script to move the widget to a second monitor if you have one.